Skip to main content

 In most cases we look to find a viable alternative for all involved.
 We will exercise our best judgement to determine what is fair and appropriate however we will always enforce;

-The right of the ‘first past the post’ – the first registered BMABA instructor or our partner organisation whom first introduced the instructor to BMABA through their membership offering – to determine whether or not they wish to give their blessing to a subsequently registered instructor joining in their own right if they are registered within a 28.5 mile radius of the lead instructor’s registered address.
+1. The right of the ‘first past the post’ – the first registered BMABA instructor or our partner organisation whom first introduced the instructor to BMABA through their membership offering – to determine whether or not they wish to give their blessing to a subsequently registered instructor joining in their own right if they are registered within a 28.5 mile radius of the lead instructor’s registered address and / or the applicant instructor applying for an independent membership has had an active membership to BMABA concluding within the past 12 months.

 Undetected Double-Registrations